Constraining the SMEFT Extended with Sterile Neutrinos at FCC-ee: Discussion

-Firstly, in Fig.~\ref{fig:two-heavy-barchart}, we show the maximum reach of FCC-ee to the $d = 6$ and $d = 7$ $\nu$SMEFT operators inducing effective interactions at the EW scale involving \textit{two} HNLs $N_1$ and $N_2$ in the Majorana (left) and Dirac (right) scenarios, assuming the benchmark mass splitting ratio $\delta = (m_{N_2} - m_{N_1})/m_{N_2} = 0.1$.
+Firstly, in Fig.~\ref{fig:two-heavy-barchart}, we show the maximum reach of FCC-ee to the $d = 6$ and $d = 7$ $\nu$SMEFT operators inducing effective interactions at the EW scale involving two HNLs $N_1$ and $N_2$ in the Majorana (left) and Dirac (right) scenarios, assuming the benchmark mass splitting ratio $\delta = (m_{N_2} - m_{N_1})/m_{N_2} = 0.1$.
 For each operator, the left bar shows the maximum reach of FCC-ee to the $i = j$ coefficient from the mono-$\gamma$ plus $\slashed{E}$ search.
 The centre and right bars instead indicate the reach to the $i \neq j$ coefficient from the mono-$\gamma$ plus $\slashed{E}$ and DV searches, respectively.
-The light and dark shaded bars illustrate the reaches for $\sqrt{s} = 91.2$~GeV and~$240$~GeV, respectively, while the colours indicate the type of operator, from the vector (blue), scalar (orange) and tensor (green) four-fermion and effective $W^\pm$ (purple) and $Z$ (red) interactions, which is induced at the EW scale.
+The light and dark shaded bars, respectively, illustrate the reaches for $\sqrt{s} = 91.2$~GeV and~$240$~GeV.